gcv/cupboard/doc/cupboard.md

 ## Hints and Warnings

+A few things to keep in mind:

 * A shelf may contain multiple object types, but doing so requires care.
 If their indices have overlapping slot names (e.g., if they all have `:login` slots), then queries may return objects of multiple types.
+Be sure that the slot types themselves are the same (see below).
 * Saving an object with a new index defined on it may take time, since other objects on that shelf will have to be scanned to see if they need to be added to that index.